Glossary of baseball terms: fireman

 A team's top relief pitcher who is often brought in to end an offensive rally and "put out the fire".
 The term has been attributed to New York Daily News cartoonist Bruce Stark, who in the 1970s first depicted relievers for the New York Mets and Yankees as firemen coming in to save their teams from danger.

 fireplug

-A player, often one of small stature, who is known for his energy, extroversion, and team spirit – sometimes perhaps more than for his playing ability.
-"Morgan defied this mold by outworking everybody and employing his moderate athletic gifts to become one of the best all-around players of his era.
-He hit for power, he hit for average, he stole bases and manufactured runs and he was one of the toughest, smartest defensive second basemen the game has ever seen.
-He was a relentless fireplug, respected by opposing players and hated by opposing fans."
+A player, often of smaller physical stature, who is characterized by high-energy, an extroverted personality, and strong team spirit – sometimes contrasting with their assumed playing ability.
+While this archetype implies a limited physical capability, Hall of Famer Joe Morgan often defied the stereotype by combining intense work ethic with elite athletic production.
+Despite his smaller stature, Morgan became one of the premier all-around players in his era, demonstrating high offensive utility by hitting for power and average, maximizing base-running opportunities, and generating runs.
+He was a relentless fireplug, gaining a reputation as a highly intelligent and resilient defensive second basemen who was respected by his peers and opposing players.